-The Group's principal financial instruments comprise cash and cash equivalents, trade receivables and payables, loans and investments in unlisted shares.
+The Group's principal financial instruments comprise cash and cash equivalents, trade receivables and payables, loans, contract assets, investments in unlisted shares and lease liabilities.

 The Group manages its exposure to key financial risks in accordance with the Group's financial risk management policy.
 The objective of the policy is to support the delivery of the Group's financial targets whilst protecting future financial security.